Michael Boulos: Who Is Tiffany Trump’s Boyfriend?

 He Is The Heir To His Family’s Multibillion-Dollar Conglomerate

-Boulo’s is the son of a billionaire business tycoon and heir to his family’s multibillion-dollar conglomerate, which includes Boulos Enterprises and Society for the Performing Arts in Nigeria (SPAN).
-His father is responsible for overseeing the family’s companies, and SPAN was founded by Boulos’ mother, who bills the company as a “one-stop destination for performance art, dance, theater, music, and visual arts.”
+Boulo’s is the son of a billionaire business tycoon and set to inherit his family’s multibillion-dollar conglomerate, which includes Boulos Enterprises and Society for the Performing Arts in Nigeria (SPAN).
+His father is responsible for overseeing the Boulos companies, and SPAN was founded by Boulos’ mother, who bills the company as a “one-stop destination for performance art, dance, theater, music, and visual arts.”
 The young businessman also has two sisters — Oriane and Sophie — and a brother, Fares, who is an actor and rapper under the pseuodonym Farastafari.

 Reports suggest that Boulos’ wealth has fueled a high-class lifestyle.
 He allegedly attended the American International School of Lagos in Nigeria’s largest city, where the drinking age is 18.
 According to Town & Country, Boulos was a regular at various bars in the area, including Spice Route, which is allegedly known for its exotic aerial acts.
 When summer hit, the then-student reportedly flew to Greece with his friends via private jets and indulged in exclusive yacht parties.